 Tackling the burden of structural heart disease:

-The Structural Heart Disease Coalition (SHD Coalition) is a European network that aims to bring together experts including key opinion leaders, politicians, and patients to work together to ensure that policy on SHD is prioritised.
+The Structural Heart Disease Coalition (SHD Coalition) is a European network that brings together experts including key opinion leaders, politicians, and patients to work together to ensure that policy on SHD is prioritised.

-The initial goal of the SHD Coalition is to work towards a European Joint Action on Structural Heart Disease with an emphasis on early diagnosis and treatment.
+The initial goal of the SHD Coalition is to work towards a European Joint Action on Structural Heart Disease with an emphasis on early diagnosis and equal access to care, and treatment for people of all ages.
 This will require political prioritisation at the EU level as well as strong national support.